sprutner/terraform-aws-lambda-proxy/README.md

+# A module that creates an API Gateway Proxy to your VPC.
+Current stable version: v1.2

 ## Call me like this:

 ### NOTE: It is not secure to output the api_key to the terminal.
 In real deployments, omit the api_key output.